altumguides/altumguides.github.io/index2.md

-# Instruction for booking time off
+## Instruction for booking time off

+ 1. Open and log in to your company Outlook email account.
+ 2. Create

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NzgwNTQxNzddfQ==
+eyJoaXN0b3J5IjpbMTA0MDEyNzg2XX0=
 -->